chlunde/mn/README.md

 Ctrl-x: Change to the next pattern mode

-Enter: Return data under cursor if no selections, otherwise return all choices chosen with Ctrl-z.
+Enter: Return data under cursor if no selections, return pattern if pattern has no matches, otherwise return all choices chosen with Ctrl-z.

+Ctrl-q: Return pattern

 ## Crazy examples ##